awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ## Tasks and services<a name="fargate-tasks-services"></a>

-After you have your Amazon ECS task definitions for Fargate prepared, there are some decisions to make when creating your service\.
+After you have your Amazon ECS task definitions for AWS Fargate prepared, there are some decisions to make when creating your service\.

 ### Task networking<a name="fargate-tasks-services-networking"></a>

-Amazon ECS tasks for Fargate require the `awsvpc` network mode, which provides each task with an elastic network interface\.
+Amazon ECS tasks for AWS Fargate require the `awsvpc` network mode, which provides each task with an elastic network interface\.
 When you run a task or create a service with this network mode, you must specify one or more subnets to attach the network interface and one or more security groups to apply to the network interface\.

 If you are using public subnets, decide whether to provide a public IP address for the network interface\.
 For a Fargate task in a public subnet to pull container images, a public IP address needs to be assigned to the task's elastic network interface, with a route to the internet or a NAT gateway that can route requests to the internet\.
 For a Fargate task in a private subnet to pull container images, you need a NAT gateway in the subnet to route requests to the internet\.
 When you host your container images in Amazon ECR, you can configure Amazon ECR to use an interface VPC endpoint\.
 In this case, the task's private IPv4 address is used for the image pull\.
 For more information about Amazon ECR interface endpoints, see [Amazon ECR interface VPC endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html) in the *Amazon Elastic Container Registry User Guide*\.